Natural, Organic, Non-toxic, Oh My! Demystifying Skincare Jargon

 Your skin is covered with millions of microscopic organisms.
 These tiny allies protect you from sun, air, and disease-causing pathogens.
 Unfortunately, many harsh soaps strip away your tiny friends, leaving skin defenseless.
 Products that promote healthy skin bacteria are considered microbiome-friendly.

 (Want to learn more about your incredible microscopic superbug army?
 Check out our recent article, “Your Head is Crawling with Bugs!
 (But Don’t Worry, They’re Friends”).

 Animal testing is so… dated.
 By choosing only safe ingredients we avoid inflicting unnecessary harm on animals.
 Cruelty-free labels indicate that a product was never tested on animals.
 Cruelty-free claims are not regulated by the FDA, however there are several independent organizations that certify brands as cruelty-free.
-C3 products are certified under the Leaping Bunny program, the globally-recognisable gold standard for personal care products.
+C3 products are certified under the Leaping Bunny program, the globally-recognized gold standard for personal care products.